 - Competition is the best benchmark of progress: We pride ourselves on being competitors.
 Tournament participation is the ultimate test of your physical skills, emotional fortitude, and mental preparation.
 But, while we can attest that growth can come from competition, we also understand that it is not for everyone.
 We encourage it, but do not force it.

 - Dedicated practice is the only chance for success: Learning Brazilian Jiu Jitsu takes time, energy, and patience.
 There are moments of extreme frustration and overwhelming exhilaration.
 It is a commitment to deep disciplined practice of Brazilian Jiu Jitsu that is the cornerstone of the lifestyle.

 - You are ultimately responsible for your growth, but you are not alone.
-You choose how you perform, in class, in competition, and in life.
-But your team who have pushed you in practice will always be there to push you some more, celebrate with you in victory, or pick you up when you fail.
+You choose how you perform; in class, in competition, and in life.
+But our rag tag bunch will push you in practice, celebrate with you in victory, or pick you up when you fail.